MonashMath/SCI1022/Unix-CLI.md

 bye    bye
 ```

-In the first case, we are actually passing two arguments to `echo`, i.e., the string "bye" as first and second arguments.
+In the first case, we are actually passing two arguments to `echo`, i.e., the string "bye" as both the first and second arguments.
 If more than one argument is present, then `echo` concatenates all the arguments in a single string, separating them by spaces.
-This justifies why `echo bye    bye` results in the string "bye bye" printed to screen.
+This is why `echo bye    bye` results in the string "bye bye" printed to screen.
 In the second case, we are passing just a single argument, i.e., the string "bye&nbsp; &nbsp; &nbsp; &nbsp; bye" with a bunch of spaces in the middle, which are thus printed on screen.
 This behaviour applies not only to `echo` but all of the Unix command-line commands.

 A frequently undesired effect arises when one uses quotation marks and presses the Return key without closing the quotation mark: